Rabeb2003/ros2-autonomous-vision-robot/README.md

 - **Validation:** Qualitative validation has been achieved in Gazebo simulation.
 The perception node successfully identifies animated actors at 15+ FPS on CPU, while the navigation stack routes the robot safely through cluttered environments.
 - **Limitations:** The current implementation relies on Gazebo Classic.
 Future work includes migrating to Gazebo Ignition/Harmonic and deploying the stack onto physical hardware.

-## 🎓 Why this matters for research internships

-1. **System Integration:** Proves the ability to merge deep learning (YOLO) with classical robotics (Nav2).
-2. **Modern Robotics Stack:** Demonstrates proficiency in ROS 2 Humble, the current industry and academic standard.
-3. **Reproducibility:** Container-ready, clearly documented, and modularly designed for future lab experiments.

 ---
 **Author:** Rabeb Bouzaida — ENIM (Tunisia) — Electrical Engineering